top of page

 "But even the archangel Michael, when he was disputing with the devil about the body of Moses, did not himself dare to condemn him for slander but said, The Lord rebuke you!”

 a.
-Jesus preached outside the temple, prompting all the people inside to leave and hear him speak.
+Jesus preached outside the temple, prompting all the people inside to leave and hear him speak outside.

 b.
 He healed the withered hand of a man who was in the synagogue.

 c.
-Jesus baptized some followers in the temple.
+Jesus baptized some followers in the temple on the Sabbath.

-I made the kids in Sunday school laugh when I pronounced Pharisees as "farce is these."
+I made the preacher laugh when I pronounced Pharisees as "farce is these."

-This reflects the author's dry personal humor about the Pharisees.
+This reflects the author's dry humor about the Pharisees, who are perceived as a farce and make a mockery of religion.

-17. How well are you doing answering these hard and difficult Bible questions?
+18. How well are you doing answering these difficult Bible questions?

 a.
 Excellent.